Table of Contents

 This platform makes automation much easier because dispensaries can better construct a product roadmap and pinpoint market segmentation.
 Using that data, they can immediately adapt directly to the marketplace by purchasing more popular products or including more from a new brand with a unique offering.

-INFORMING NEXT STEPS
+DATA-DRIVEN TECHNOLOGY FOR INFORMING NEXT STEPS

 It’s not easy to analyze an emerging industry, but the cannabis industry is more difficult than most because of its legal red tape and grey zones, which have traditionally made it a high-risk industry that has blocked out the development of comprehensive systems.
 Emerging cannabis regulations have left a large hole in logistics, which has resulted in a subsequent lack of sales and market data availability.
-But technology-driven companies that recognize the missed opportunities in retailer needs provide an abundant field of uncaptured data.
+But technology-driven companies that recognize the missed opportunities in retailer needs to provide an abundant field of uncaptured data.

 Understanding compliance and legislation give service provider-based cannabis businesses an upper hand because navigating those constraints is often what prevents retailers from efficient resource allocation.
 The focus on creating a business that works within the legal framework affords companies like Nabis an attractive market position as a holistic solutions provider that gets the product to retailers in the short run and drives brand and dispensary recognition and sales optimization in the long run.